 Shared course offer at other universities

-Ten Dutch universities working together on professional development for teaching and learning
+Twelve Dutch universities working together on professional development for teaching and learning

 Five people around a table with their laptops

 Are you eager to learn more about the latest educational developments and learn from colleagues from other universities?
 Then this is your chance to be part of a national collaboration, specifically designed to bring you together with a diverse community of teaching staff from different institutions.
-Check out the offerings and sign up
+Check out the offerings and sign up.

 University teaching staff have the opportunity to learn and develop by participating in a national initiative, created by ten Dutch universities.
 From Rotterdam to Maastricht, Amsterdam to Groningen: face-to-face meetings, online courses, webinars, and hybrid activities will be offered at various locations, dates, and times.
 This allows educators to delve deeper into relevant topics such as innovative technologies, diversity and inclusivity, assessment, sustainable development goals or (inter)disciplinary education.
-These ten institutions enable teachers to choose from a rich, diverse offering that aligns with their own development needs and professional interests, without being bound to a fixed location.
+These twelve institutions enable teachers to choose from a rich, diverse offering that aligns with their own development needs and professional interests, without being bound to a fixed location.

 Eligibility criteria for staff to participate: